top of page

 FAQs

-Can you further define the work of scope being done under this proposal?
+Can you further define the scope of work being done under this proposal?

 At this stage, the district has identified a list of needs through in-depth assessments.
 Through the collaborative input of architects, construction managers, Ravenna Public School's staff, and community members, the final scope of work will be developed and refined.